halBRY/cs415/HW1/written_answers.md

-Projet Group Members: Hal Brynteson and Farah Kamleh
+Project Group Members: Hal Brynteson and Farah Kamleh

+# CS 415 Computer Vision Homework 1
+## Hal Brynteson

 1. Image Filtering (Leads: Hal and Farah)
     * a) The 4 Gaussian filters are separable filters, as are the first and second order derivatives that are oriented vertically or horizontally.
 This would make filters 0, 3, 6, 9, 12, 15, 18, 21, 24, 27, 30, 33, 36, 37, 38, 39 all separable.
 This is proven by the code following the markdown cell that says "Examining Separable Filters".
 For each filter, I check the rank with the following code: